-- 8. Optional: To install an extra language package, use the modify function of the IBM Installation Manager. - 9.
+- 8. Prepare the server for automatic and manual database backup operations.
+For instructions, see "Preparing the server for database backup operations" on page 98. - 9.
+Optional: To install an extra language package, use the modify function of the IBM Installation Manager. - 10.
 Optional: To upgrade to a newer version of a language package, use the update function of the IBM Installation Manager.